Tetsu87/Scrape-Sentiment-Analysis/README.md

 ## Web Scraping Instructions
 Run scrape.py to output the results of web scraping as output.json.
 ## Web Scraping Description
 The web scraping code is described in scrape.py.
-Beautiful Soup was used in this program to scrape the ten most recent news items listed at https://www.aljazeera.com/where/mozambique/.
+Beautiful Soup was used to scrape the ten most recent news items listed at https://www.aljazeera.com/where/mozambique/.
 The JSON contains the title, subtitle, contents, image(URL link), figure caption, publication date, and data source.
 See comments in scrape.py for specific functionality of the code.

 ## Sentiment Analysis Instructions
 Run sentiment.py to compute the sentiment of each news article and display the sentiment analysis results in the browser.